defndaines/yuubin/README.md

 The `receipt-topic` will contain the response from the Mailgun request for each processed message.

+The service hard-codes the Kafka group ID and syncs messages once they've been handled.
+This means that if the service crashes and is restarted, it should not resend messages which have already been sent.

+At this time, the service does not provide an explicit way to track queued requests and receipts.
+It could be changed to require incoming messages to provide an ID and then include that ID in the receipt.

 ## Development

 Use of this project requires an API key from Mailgun.
 See their